 - A. The church is a SOCIOLOGICAL institution formed by Christ to minister spiritually.
-We normally consider the spiritual aspect and overlook the sociological aspect. - B. During our discussion today, we will talk about four group sizes that meet our social needs. - C. Just because a church is small doesn't meat it doesn't need small groups. - 1.
-People like to serve the Lord TOGETHER and small groups provide the intimate and personal fellowship they desire. - 2.
+We normally consider the spiritual aspect and overlook the sociological aspect. - B. During our discussion today, we will talk about four group sizes that meet our social needs. - C. However, let me clarify at this point: - Just because a church is small doesn't mean it doesn't need small groups. - 2.
+People like to serve the Lord TOGETHER and small groups provide the intimate and personal fellowship they desire. - 3.
 So as we look at numbers and sizes of groups, continually think about how you can organize your church to meet the needs addressed within each group.